cloudspannerecosystem/spanner-cli/README.md

 This tool is still **ALPHA** quality.
 Do not use this tool for operating production databases.

+Please note that this tool is not an official Google product.

 ## Install

 You can get the latest binary from [Releases](https://github.com/yfuruyama/spanner-cli/releases).